-In order to ensure the smooth conduct of meetings listed in the official calendar of conferences and meetings of the United Nations, as well as those of regional and other major groups of Member States, and to minimize wear and tear on conference rooms, the use of those rooms and the General Assembly Hall for events that are not official functions of the Organization should be in accordance with the administrative instruction on the use of space at Headquarters in New York for meetings, conferences, events and exhibits (ST/AI/2019/4).
-The administrative instruction provides up-to-date guidance on the use of United Nations conference rooms, with an emphasis on the non-commercial nature of such meetings and the responsibilities of the sponsors.
-Furthermore, a cost-recovery mechanism for meetings not related to the intergovernmental processes in New York will be implemented.
+In order to ensure the smooth conduct of meetings listed in the official calendar of conferences and meetings of the United Nations, as well as those of regional and other major groups of Member States, and to minimize wear and tear on conference rooms, the use of those rooms and the General Assembly Hall for events that are not official functions of the Organization should be in accordance with the administrative instruction on the use of space at Headquarters in New York for meetings, conferences, events and exhibits (ST/Al/2019/4).
+The administrative instruction provides up-to-date guidance on the use of United Nations premises, including conference rooms, with an emphasis on the non-commercial nature of such meetings and the responsibilities of the sponsors.